Smooth approximations of the Conical K�ahler-Ricci flows: Introduction

+\begin{rmk} The $T_{\delta}(D)$ is the turbular neighborhood of the divisor $D$ of radius $\delta$ (with respect to the smooth reference metric $\omega_{0}$).
+Actually it doesn't matter whether we use $\omega_{0}$ or the conic metric $\omega_{D}$. \end{rmk}

-Consequently, for any $t\in [a_0,T)$, $\omega_{\phi_{\epsilon}(t)}$ approximates $\omega_{\phi(t)}$ in the Gromov-Hausdorff sense. \end{thm} \begin{rmk}Theorem \ref{Thm Smooth approximation of the conical flow} indicates a phenomenon which we never expected: the cone singularity structure is somehow stable even under smooth K\"ahler-Ricci flow.
+\begin{rmk}Theorem \ref{Thm Smooth approximation of the conical flow} indicates a phenomenon which we never expected: the cone singularity structure is somehow stable even under smooth K\"ahler-Ricci flow.
 Namely, starting from the smooth metric $\omega_{\phi_{\epsilon}(\frac{a}{2})}$ which is close to a conical metric in Gromov-Hausdorff sense, the smooth flow $\omega_{\phi_{\epsilon}(t)}$ stays close to conical metrics at least up to finite time.
 A natural and interesting question to ask is: what's the behaviour of the flow $\omega_{\phi_{\epsilon}(t)}$ (solution to \ref{Perturbed CKRF}) as $t\rightarrow \infty$? \end{rmk} The next theorem indicates that the conical flow constructed in Theorem 1.2 in \cite{CYW} has the "smoothing" property. \begin{thm} There exists a uniform $C$ as in Definition \ref{Convention on the constant} with the following properties.
 Assumptions as in Theorem 1.2 of \cite{CYW}.
 The Ricci curvature of the (strong) CKRF satisfies

 where $t_0$ is a lower bound of the existence time for the conical flow (\ref{Definition of CKRF}) and $t_0$ is small enough with respect to the initial metric $\omega_{\phi_0}$.
 Moreover, we have the following weighted Schauder estimate for $\frac{\partial \phi}{\partial t}$.